Diagnostic Imaging Services at HSHS St. Joseph’s Hospital include:

 Computerized Tomography (CT)— A radiological test where patient lies in doughnut-shaped machine to take pictures of the body.
-The scanner is used in combination with a digital computer to create "slices" of different organs of the body and makes it possible to detect diseases sooner than with a regular x-ray.
+The scanner is used in combination with a digital computer to create "slices" of different organs of the body.

 DEXA Scan— A dual energy x-ray absorptiometery, (DEXA) provides bone densitometry testing by measuring the spine and hip where osteoporotic fractures are most likely to occur.